 Transcribing with other software

-There are plenty of transcription services available external to NVivo, and if you use one of these you can upload the finished transcript of your audio or video file to your project (there is no problem with having both the audio or video file and the transcript as two separate items in your project).
+There are plenty of transcription services available external to NVivo, and if you use one of these you can upload the finished transcript of your audio or video file into your project (there is no problem with having the audio or video file and the transcript as two separate items in your project).
 One example of transcription software that provides a limited amount of free transcription is Otter.ai.

 1. Create a new blank document